iliyanNikolaev/tu-gabrovo-masters-thesis/README.md

    The DHT22 sensor is used to measure both temperature and humidity levels in the environment.
 It communicates with the Arduino through a digital pin and provides accurate readings.

 2. **KY-037 (Noise Level Sensor):**
-   The KY-037 sensor detects the noise level in the surroundings.
-It outputs an analog signal that corresponds to the noise level, which can be read by the Arduino through an analog pin.
+   The KY-037 sensor detects noise.

 3. **MQ-135 (Gas Sensor):**
    The MQ-135 sensor is capable of sensing various gases such as alcohol, benzene, smoke, and CO2.
-It provides analog output, which can be interpreted by the Arduino to determine the air quality.
+In this project the sensor measure CO2.

 4. **LCD1601A HD44780 (Text Display):**
-   The LCD1601A HD44780 display is used to output the sensor readings in a user-friendly format.
+   The LCD1601A HD44780 display is used to output the sensor readings.
 It provides a clear visual representation of the data, allowing users to monitor the atmospheric conditions easily.

-5. **TTP224 (Keypad Module):**
+5. **TTP224 (Keypad Module):**s
    The TTP224 keypad module allows users to interact with the system by pressing different buttons.
 It provides multiple output pins, each corresponding to a different button, which can be read by the Arduino to trigger various actions.

 ## Setup and Installation